 The USM Anywhere Sensor provides operational visibility into the security of your Amazon Web Services (AWS) environment.
 Based on the collected log information, USM Anywhere analyzes the data generated by your AWS environment and provides real-time alerting to identify malicious activity.
-The sensor is deployed into your AWS environment to provide ultimate control over the installation and the data contained within it, and also avoiding any external access to your environment.
+When the sensor is deployed into your AWS environment, it provides ultimate control over the installation and the data contained within it, and also prevents any external access to your environment.

 Log Collection and Scans

 The AWS Sensor collects AWS logs and system logs, and generates asset scans and vulnerability assessmentsVulnerability assessment uses active network vulnerability scanning and continuous vulnerability monitoring to provide one of the five essential capabilities., consisting of the following:

 - AWS Elastic Load Balancing (ELB) logs

 - Amazon Simple Storage Service (S3) access logs

 - Operational logs for critical software packages deployed, such as HTTP servers and database servers

 - Asset scans on your virtual machines (VMs) to inventory installed software packages, running processes, and services

 USM Anywhere analyzes these logs in these stages: